2022–23 UEFA Nations League D: Format

-League D consisted of the lowest seven ranked UEFA members from 49–55 in the 2022–23 UEFA Nations League access list, split into two groups (one group of four teams and one group of three teams).
+League D consisted of the seven lowest-ranked UEFA members (ranked from 49 to 55) in the 2022–23 UEFA Nations League access list, split into two groups (one group of four teams and one group of three teams).
 Each team played four or six matches within their group, using the home-and-away round-robin format in June (quadruple matchdays) and September 2022 (double matchdays).
 The winners of both groups were promoted to the 2024–25 UEFA Nations League C.

 Teams

 Team changes

-The following were the team changes of League D from the 2020–21 season:
+The following were the team changes in League D from the 2020–21 season:

 Seeding

 In the 2022–23 access list, UEFA ranked teams based on the 2020–21 Nations League overall ranking.
 The seeding pots for the league phase were confirmed on 22 September 2021, and were based on the access list ranking.

 The draw for the league phase took place at the UEFA headquarters in Nyon, Switzerland on 16 December 2021, 18:00 CET.
 Group D1 contained two teams from Pot 1 and two teams from Pot 2, while Group D2 contained two teams from Pot 1 and one team from Pot 2.
-Due to restrictions of excessive travel, any group could contain a maximum of one of the following pairs: Andorra and Kazakhstan, Malta and Kazakhstan.
+Due to restrictions of excessive travel, only one of Andorra or Malta could be drawn with the winner of the Moldova v Kazakhstan play-out tie.